Military history of New Zealand during World War I: Other theatres

 New Zealand also contributed to the war at sea, with the New Zealand Naval Forces being a division of the Royal Navy.
 Immediately after the start of the war, the cruiser HMS Philomel, loaned to New Zealand as a training ship, was augmented with 70 New Zealand reservists and sailed with two Royal Navy cruisers to escort the New Zealand troops sent to occupy German Samoa.
 Later in 1914 these three ships also escorted the New Zealand Expeditionary Force to Egypt.

 From January 1915, Philomel patrolled the Gulf of Alexandretta in the Eastern Mediterranean, supporting several landings and sustaining three fatal casualties, one being the first New Zealander killed in action in the war.
 She also took part in the defence of the Suez Canal, operations in the Gulf of Aden and patrols in the Persian Gulf.
 Although refitting from time to time at Malta or Bombay kept her seaworthy, age eventually forced her out of the war and in March 1917 she returned to Wellington for a major overhaul.

 New Zealand was not subject to any significant direct military threat during the war.
 Although Germany had plans for naval raids on Australia and New Zealand, the threat from her Asiatic Squadron did not eventuate, as that force moved across the Pacific before being destroyed at the Battle of the Falkland Islands.

 In June 1917, a German surface raider, the SMS Wolf entered New Zealand waters.
-She laid two small minefields in New Zealand waters and sank two merchant ships.
-One (the Port Kembla) off Farewell Spit, and another (the Wairuna) off the Kermadec Islands.
+As well as capturing and sinking two vessels, she laid two small minefields in New Zealand waters.
+These were responsible for the sinking of two merchant ships; one (the Port Kembla) off Farewell Spit, and another (the Wairuna) off the Kermadec Islands.
 Two fishing trawlers, the Nora Niven and Simplon, were fitted as minesweepers and took up sweeping duties in these areas.
 Another brief flurry of activity occurred when Felix von Luckner, imprisoned on Motuihe Island after being captured in the Society Islands, escaped and commandeered a small vessel before being recaptured in the Kermadec Islands.

 New Zealand also contributed a wireless troop to the Mesopotamian Campaign.
 The Wireless Troop was formed in New Zealand and arrived at Basra in April 1916.
 In Mesopotamia the New Zealand troop was amalgamated with the 1st Australian Wireless Signal Squadron, forming "C" Wireless Troop of the Anzac Squadron.
 The troop was much affected by disease, but once in operation was attached to the Cavalry Division in the assault on Baghdad.
 The Wireless Troop was among the first batch of troops to enter the city on 11 March 1917.
 The Wireless Troop joined further operations in Mesopotamia and was then moved to Persia.
 In June 1917, the troop was redirected to France, where it was absorbed into the New Zealand Divisional Signal Company.
+See also below under Mesopotamia Flight.